dkrutsko/Metropolis/README.md

 # Metropolis

-This is a simple implementation of the Neighbor Discovery Protocol (NDP).
+<p align="justify">This is a simple implementation of the Neighbor Discovery Protocol (NDP).
 This application supports up to a maximum of 32 neighbors after which new neighbors get discarded until the previous ones disappear.
 To support more than 32 neighbors, simply modify the #define in NDP.h and recompile.
 Be careful though, as higher values could break the interface.
-Under normal situations, beacon packets are sent every three seconds.
+Under normal situations, beacon packets are sent every three seconds.</p>

 ### Running
 ```bash